LearnOnDemandSystems/docs/tms/tms-administrators/courses-and-activities/pgs/add-published-orgs-to-publishing-group.md

 > :small_blue_diamond: Organizations are only allowed to have access to a course through one publishing group.
 Therefore, you may receive an error message: **[Organization] already has access to [Course] from [Publishing Group]**.
 This will block the organization from being added.
 To add the organization, you will need to resolve the conflict first.
 You can do this by either removing the course from either publishing group or removing the published organization from the other publishing group.

 ## For Organizations You Don't Manage
-This is handled through an authorization form with LODS in the same manner as was done for content providers.
-If you would like to start offering your proprietary content to other LODS customers, please reach out to your Account Executive.
+This is handled through an authorization form with your sales person in the same manner as was done for content providers.
+If you would like to start offering your proprietary content to our other customers, please reach out to your Account Executive.

-Once the authorization process has been completed, the LODS Operations team will add the requested organization to the Published Organizations list of the publishing group.
+Once the authorization process has been completed, the TMS Operations team will add the requested organization to the Published Organizations list of the publishing group.

 ## Remove Published Organizations
 To remove an organization's access to a publishing group, the organization can be removed from the Published Organizations list: